snuq/SnuSlideshowGenerator/Readme.md

 ## Testing And Rendering The Slideshow
 Once the slides are all configured, click the 'Create Slideshow' button to generate the slideshow sequence.
 The slideshow will be created in a new Scene called 'Slideshow'.
 The final slideshow will be in the Video Sequence Editor and can be edited like any other video project.
 After this is done, the slide settings can still be changed, but the 'Create Slideshow' button must be clicked again to regenerate the slideshow and update the settings.
-Any changes made in this step will be erased if the slideshow is re-generated.
+Any changes made in the vse will be erased if the slideshow is re-generated.

 In the VSE there will be a new panel in the properties area titled 'Snu Slideshow Generator'.
 This panel provides some helpful shortcuts for previewing the slideshow.
    * Apply 50% Render Size: This will change the render size of all image slides to 50% of full, greatly reducing image quality.
 Use this if you wish to render out a preview of the slideshow.
    * Apply 100% Render Size: This will change the render size of all image slides to full, ensuring full image quality.
 This is the default for the finished slideshow already, so use this only after rendering out a preview at 50% size.
-   * Disable Antialiasing: Disable antialiasing on all image slides.
-This will greatly reduce image quality, but speed up render time.
-Only use this when rendering out a preview.
-   * Enable Antialiasing: Enable antialiasing on all image slides.
-This will return the image quality to full.
-This is the default for the finished slideshow already, so use this only after rendering out a preview without antialiasing.
-   *Return To Generator Scene: Click this to return to the slideshow generator scene to make edits.
+   * Return To Generator Scene: Click this to return to the slideshow generator scene to make edits.

-If any editing in the VSE is to be done at this point, it is recommended that the sequencer view mode be switched to Open GL Preview mode.
-Note that some extras will not appear in this mode, but the images will display much faster.
+If any editing in the VSE is to be done at this point, it is recommended that the sequencer view mode be switched to Look Dev mode.
+This will not be a completely accurate representation of the final render, but it should look good and images will display relatively quickly.
 More music can be added now, the timing of images can be tweaked, fades can be changed, or sequencer effects can be added.
 The individual slides are now scenes which can be edited or changed in any way if desired.
 The finished slideshow may now be rendered out to a video as a standard VSE video would be rendered.